GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/levels-deps/levels_deps.md

+# levels.deps

 ## Overview

-The *levels.deps* tool provides two logs that are essential for tracking asset and texture dependencies:
+The levels.deps tool provides two logs that are essential for tracking asset and texture dependencies:

 1. **Texture-to-Asset Dependency Log**.
 This log shows which assets are using specific textures.
 With this information, you can precisely identify which